Marek324/IJC-proj2/README.md

 # Linux tail command / Hashtable wordcount both in C

 Project was assigned in my C programming language course at FIT BUT.
 First part of the assignment was to make a non-modular C replica of shell `tail` command.
 Second part was to implement own **hash table with separate chaining** and use it to count instances of words on stdin.
+Final evaluation: 14.5/15.
 Also added **Doxygen** documentation because I wanted to try it out.

 ## Linux shell command tail made in C